SarahQlash/seleniumFramework/README.md

 	4- Get response body by RestAssured and save it in html file

 ### Component of utilities
-	1- It's a helper to take the screen shoot of failures
+	1- It's a helper to take the screenshot of failures

 ### Component of data
 	It's a java classes for read/write data